DwivediUtkarsh/Deribit_TestAPI_GoQuant/README.md

 ## Error Handling
 The application handles various errors, such as failed order placements or WebSocket reconnections.
 Errors are logged and printed to the console.
+In case of error Failed to find access_token.txt, clone the repository again, and from the "Deribit_TestAPI_GoQuant\out\build\x64-Debug",copy and store the access_token,refresh_token ,api_key and api_secret texts files, and after reconfiguration of CMake ,paste them again.
+(As this is a private repository i am providing my api_key and api_secret for testing)